CPD is a means of ensuring that members of a particular profession maintain their expertise by keeping up to date with recent developments.

 As a member, you will need to record your CPD hours every year.
 You may be asked to provide evidence that you have done so.
 Students are not required to undertake CPD.

-Please note that you are required to self-certify your CPD compliance as part of an Annual Return May/ June each year.
+Please note that in 2018 you will be required to self-certify your CPD compliance as part of an Annual Return which will be completed on a calendar year looking at the period 1st January to 31st December 2018.
 You do not need to make a separate declaration of CPD compliance in January.